fdac/Project2/README.md

 --------------------

 ###Difficulties Encountered:
-1. Various ssh key authentication issues, including, for rsync: see Step 5 below.
+1. Various ssh key authentication issues, including, for rsync: see Step 5 in "Instructions for Project2a" below.
 1. Some repos require password while cloning.
 Redirecting standard input does not appear to work.
 The following script (put it in file 'run' and run via 'expect run > ~/statsHg 2> ~/statsHg.err'.
 Install 'expect' command via